ninewise/dissertation/introduction/chapter.md

 determined by for example comparing the measured mass spectrum to a set of predicted mass spectra.
 However, since tryptic peptides do not overlap, assembly is not possible.

+In this work, we will be using the UniProt Knowledgebase [UniProtKB,
+@magrane] as reference database.
+UniProt, short for the Universal Protein Resource, is a comprehensive resource for protein sequence and annotation data.
+Their UniProtKB contains more than 200 million proteins annotated with an NCBI taxon identifier among other properties.

 Finally, the set of an organism's RNA is called its transcriptome, and the corresponding study is called transcriptomics.